Q. Why am I getting inconsistent price quotes all over the place?

 Q. How long does it take for the finish to dry so that I may walk on the floor?

 A. Water-based/latex finishes dry very fast enabling us to triple coat in 1 day.
-The 3rd (final) coat takes about 4 hours before the floor can be walked on, while oil based finishes are very inconvenient taking 1 day per coat.
+The 3rd (final) coat takes about 4 hours before the floor can be walked on, while oil based finishes take 1 day per coat.

 Q. Why do some floor refinishing contractors I've spoken to tell me that they will need a week to complete the wood floor refinishing?

-A. I really don't know, I assume it's because they are using oil based polyurethane, work by themselves, or don't know what they're doing!!
-When you hire Bob Sidoti Floors, you can expect a professional floor refinishing crew and are experts at what we do!
+A. I really don't know, I assume it's because (1) They are using oil based polyurethane, (2) Work by themselves, or (3) Don't know what they're doing!!
+When you hire Bob Sidoti Floors, you can expect a professional floor refinishing crew.
+We are experts at what we do!

 Q. Can I schedule floor sanding and refinishing over the weekend?